-This page outlines our rules for sharing or seeking information on the AppleVis website about beta and preview releases of Apple software.
+Set out below are our rules concerning discussion on AppleVis of beta and preview releases of Apple software.

 Apple requires that anybody who legally downloads and installs beta or preview versions of its software accept a Non-Disclosure Agreement (NDA).
 By accepting this NDA, you are limited to what you can publicly say about the software.
 If you do not follow these limitations, Apple may take legal action against you.